 Kavi Dalpatram and his house

 The main highlight of the walk is the tour of pols.
 ‘Pol’ word originates from the Sanskrit word ‘Pratoli’.
 It literally means the point of entry or gate.
 A pol is a cluster of houses where several families of a particular caste, profession or religion live together.
-Every neighborhood has a gate, security guard, secret passages, well, chabutara and a notice board.
+Every neighbourhood has a gate, security guard, secret passages, well, chabutara and a notice board.

 Haja Patel Ni Pol